nataliatesarova/project-one/README.md

 ### Bugs
 An error was found with the footer since the h3 ("Follow Wave Eye Clinic") was placed in the ul.
 This was fixed by moving the h3 above the ul.
+A Parse error was observed with CSS Jigsaw validator since a curly bracket was omitted.
+This error was rectified on addition the bracket.

 ## Technologies used
 ### Languages